Xépôn

 Xépôn (also known as Tchepone and Sepon), is a village in the Seponh District of Savannakhet Province, Laos.
 It was approximately 0.65 km east of the intersection of the Sepon River and the Banghiang River.
 It was the target of Operation Lam Son 719 in 1971, an attempt by the armed forces of South Vietnam and the United States to cut the Ho Chi Minh Trail.
 The village now known as Old Xépôn (Xépôn Kao in Lao) was destroyed.
-In the 1990s, gold mining began at the site, helping to create Lao's largest private industry.
+In the 1990s, gold mining began at the site, helping to create Laos's largest private industry.
 Expansion of mining in the area has dislocated indigenous villages around Old Xépôn.

 Geography

 Xépôn was on the north bank of the Sepon River at an elevation of 170 m.
 The countryside is mountainous, broken, and covered in subtropical forest.
 Average rainfall each year is 189 cm.
 In the rainy season (July to September), rainfall could be 41 to 51 cm a month.

 The Sepon River runs in a trough between two natural, high ridges.
 The trough itself is only 3.5 to 5 km wide.
 This geologic feature begins just west of the town of Khe Sanh in Vietnam.
 The northern ridge ends near Xépôn, while the southern ridge continues for another 80 km.
 A shallow bowl forms between the ridges (permitting north-south traffic out of the valley) near the Laotian town of Ban Dong.
 The southern ridge turns southwest (followed by Route 9 on the north side and the Banghiang River on the south side), and ends near the town of Mường Phìn.
 However, the best break in these ridges occurred at Xépôn, where land traffic could move east, southeast, and southwest.